ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

   ```
   {: codeblock}

-And then remove any instances or the IBM Blockchain operator by using the OpenShift CLI.
+And then remove any instances or the IBM Support for Hyperledger Fabric operator by using the OpenShift CLI.
 For example, this command would delete the operator:

   ```
   kubectl delete deployment ibm-hlfsupport-operator